leaflabs/WaspNet.jl/docs/src/example.md

 A concrete `AbstractNeuron` needs to cover 3 things:
  - A new `struct` which is a subtype of `AbstractNeuron`; optionally mutable
- - An `update!` method to implement the dynamics of the neuron
+ - An `update` method to implement the dynamics of the neuron
- - A `reset!` method which restores the neuron to its default state.
+ - A `reset` method which restores the neuron to its default state.

 We will implement the [Leaky Integrate-&-Fire](https://en.wikipedia.org/wiki/Biological_neuron_model#Leaky_integrate-and-fire) neuron model here, but a slightly different implementation is available in `WaspNet/src/neurons/lif.jl` or with `WaspNet.LIF`.

 A concrete `AbstractNeuron` implementation currently must include two specific fields: `state` and `output`. `state` holds the current state of the neuron in a `Vector` and `output` holds the output of the neuron after its last update; for a spiking neuron, update is either a `0` or a `1` to denote whether a spike did or did not occur.
 Additional fields should be implemented as needed to parameterize the neuron.
-For performance, our implementation ofthe struct is immutable, so `state` and `output` must be `Array`s in order to have their values change.
 ```
-struct LIF{T<:Number,A<:AbstractArray{T, 1}}<:AbstractNeuron
+struct LIF{T<:Number}<:AbstractNeuron
     τ::T
     R::T
     θ::T
     I::T

     v0::T
-    state::A
-    output::A
+    state::T
+    output::T
 end

-# output

 ```
 Additionally, we need to define how to evolve our neuron given a time step.
 This is done by adding a method to `WaspNet.update!`,  a function which is global across all `WaspnetElements`.
-To `update!` a neuron, we provide the `neuron` we need to update, the `input_update` to the neuron, the time duration to evolve `dt`, and the current global time `t`.
-In the LIF case, the `input_update` is a voltage which must be added to the membrane potential of the neuron resulting from spikes in neurons which feed into the current neuron. `reset!` simply restores the state of the neuron to its some state.
+To `update` a neuron, we provide the `neuron` we need to update, the `input_update` to the neuron, the time duration to evolve `dt`, and the current global time `t`.
+In the LIF case, the `input_update` is a voltage which must be added to the membrane potential of the neuron resulting from spikes in neurons which feed into the current neuron. `reset` simply restores the state of the neuron to its some state.

 We use an [Euler update](https://en.wikipedia.org/wiki/Euler_method) for the time evolution because of its simplicity of implementation.

-Note that both `update!` and `reset!` are defined *within* `WaspNet`; that is, we actually define the methods `WaspNet.update!` and `WaspNet.reset!`.
+Note that both `update` and `reset` are defined *within* `WaspNet`; that is, we actually define the methods `WaspNet.update` and `WaspNet.reset`.
 If defined externally, these methods are not visible to other methods from within `WaspNet`.
 ```
-function WaspNet.update!(neuron::LIF, input_update, dt, t)
+function update(neuron::LIF, input_update, dt, t)
-    neuron.output[1] = 0 # Reset spikes
+    output = 0.

-    neuron.state[1] += input_update # If an impulse came in, add it
+    state = neuron.state + input_update # If an impulse came in, add it

     # Euler method update
-    neuron.state[1] += (dt/neuron.τ) * (-neuron.state[1] + neuron.R*neuron.I)
+    state += (dt/neuron.τ) * (-state + neuron.R*neuron.I)

-    # Check for spiking
+    # Check for thresholding
-    if neuron.state[1] >= neuron.θ
+    if state >= neuron.θ
-        neuron.state[1] = neuron.v0
+        state = neuron.v0
-        neuron.output[1] = 1 # Binary output
+        output = 1. # Binary output
     end

-    return neuron.output[1]
+    return (output, LIF(neuron.τ, neuron.R, neuron.θ, neuron.I, neuron.v0, state, output))
 end

-# output

 ```
 Now we want to instantiate our `LIF` neuron, update it a few times to see the state of the neuron change
 ```
-neuronLIF = LIF(8., 10.E2, 30., 40., -55., [-55.], [0.])
+neuronLIF = LIF(8., 10.E2, 30., 40., -55., -55., 0.)

 println(neuronLIF.state)
-# [-55.0]
+# -55.0
 update!(neuronLIF, 0., 0.001, 0)
 println(neuronLIF.state)
-# [-49.993125]
+# -49.993125

 reset!(neuronLIF)
 println(neuronLIF.state)
-# [-55.0]
+# -55.0
 ```
-We can also `simulate!` a neuron, chaining together multiple `update!` calls and returning the outputs (spikes) and optionally the internal state of the neuron as well.
+We can also `simulate!` a neuron, chaining together multiple `update` calls and returning the outputs (spikes) and optionally the internal state of the neuron as well.
 The following code simulates our `LIF` neuron for 250 ms with a 0.1 ms time step.
 The input to the neuron is a function of one parameter, `t`, defined by `(t) -> 0.4*exp(-4t)`.
 ```
 LIFsim = simulate!(neuronLIF, (t)->0.4*exp(-4t), 0.0001, 0.250, track_state=true);
 ```